swcarpentry/shell-novice/_episodes/06-script.md

 Then we save the file (`Ctrl-O` in nano), and exit the text editor (`Ctrl-X` in nano).
-Check that the directory `molecules` now contains a file called `middle.sh`.
+Check that the directory `proteins` now contains a file called `middle.sh`.

 Once we have saved the file,
 we can ask the shell to execute the commands it contains.